TomPace101/nanopore_diffusion/notes.md

   - DONE Request to run all of the requests in another file.
 Or maybe even a way to specify a subset of them. (see note about doing this on command line)
   - DONE Request to run a script
   - DONE Template requests: requests that produce a file from a template and input data
+  - DONE Cleanup requests: requests to delete the output from previous runs of requests
 - Data Locators:
   - DONE DataFile: defines a file relative to the data folder
   - DONE update folder structure from python code or yaml file